 .

-This way, if the routing key is the customer ID of the invoice, all the invoices for a given customer end up in the same partition, and they can be processed in the publishing order.
+For example, if the routing key is a customer ID, all invoices for the same customer will be routed to the same partition, ensuring they are processed in publishing order.

 It is also possible to specify binding keys when creating a super stream: